British Islamists jailed for al Qaeda suicide bomb plot

 Naseer and Khalid had spent time at training camps in Pakistan where they had learnt how to make bombs, mix poisons and fire guns.
 The court was told they had prepared "martyrdom videos" in anticipation of their suicide campaign.

-The group tried to fund their plot by posing as street collectors for the Muslim Aid charity organization, raising 12,000 pounds ($18,500) for themselves in this way.
+The group tried to fund their plot by posing as street collectors for the Muslim Aid charity organisation, raising 12,000 pounds ($18,500) for themselves in this way.

 But they were forced to apply for tens of thousands of pounds in loans after their associate Rahin Ahmed, 26, lost more than 9,000 pounds trading on foreign currency markets.